Alumni Council Honoring Faculty and Staff Retirements, Service to Mercersburg

 Mercersburg Academy’s Alumni Council is pleased to recognize four faculty and staff members who are retiring at the close of the 2019-2020 academic year.
 They include faculty members Sue Malone P ’01, ’03 (who is retiring after 38 years of service) and Richard Rotz (24 years), as well as staff members Jeff Goetz P ’07 (30 years) and Paula Moran (12 years).

 This year, the Alumni Council is also honoring those faculty and staff who have 25 or more years of service as of May 1, 2020.
 (See the list of honorees below the information about the school’s retiring faculty and staff.)
+Watch the video honoring these recipients here.

 Jeff Goetz arrived at Mercersburg in 1990 to join the business office as the school’s controller.
 Alongside then-chief financial officer Gail Wolfe and later Maria Kimsey (associate head of school for finance and operations), Jeff has helped manage the budget and financials during a formative era in Mercersburg history.
 Capital campaigns and significant generous gifts led to a boom in major campus construction projects, and Jeff’s work has been instrumental in balancing the budget, completing successful audits on an annual basis, and working with the Board of Regents.